nitinthewiz/TheLinkBlog/_posts/2017/10/2017-10-19-i-haven-t-experienced-imposter-syndrome-and-maybe-you-haven-t-either.md

 ---

-I hear people use the [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) term a lot and I really don't like it.
+I hear people use the [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) term a lot and I really dislike it.
 Most successful people I know leap to tasks that are above their current skills.
 That is how many people gain skills.
 Usually, it’s a good thing in my experience.
+I’m not suggesting this isn't a real thing for some people, but I think it’s self-assigned far too often.